jshnlly/jshnlly/README.md

 ### 🥅 Where I'm Headed ...

-- Currently spending a lot of my time sharpening my design skills, but also improving my developement and UI engineering skills in both Swift and React.
+- Currently spending a lot of my time sharpening my design skills, but also improving my development and UI engineering skills in both Swift and React.
 I have a goal to build out my personal site in React by the end of this year.
 I'm doubling down on my interests in Swift & React so I can leverage good design and actually build out new ideas.